-The MSU Counseling Center does not share electronic records with medical or other units.
+The MSU Counseling Center does not share an electronic records system with medical or other units.

 J Regulatory Awareness

 Staff and trainees are carefully trained to adhere to relevant civil and criminal laws, including obligations and limitations imposed on the institution by national, regional, and local constitutional, statutory, regulatory, and institutional policy.